Uni-/hosted.aurynj.net/font/README.md

 How to use
 ----------

-`<link>` or `@import` the css file you need, i.e. `http://hosted.aurynj.net/font/Inconsolata.css`.
+`<link>` or `@import` the css file you need, i.e. `http://hosted.aurynj.net/font/Inconsolata/Inconsolata.css`.

 File formats
 ------------

-Font files are converted to ttf/woff/woff2/eot/svg to maximize the web browser compatibility.
-Used [Fontforge Python scripting](http://fontforge.github.io/en-US/documentation/scripting/python/) and [Font Squirrel Webfont Generator](http://www.fontsquirrel.com/tools/webfont-generator) for conversion.
+Some fonts are converted to web-compatible formats, including ttf/woff/woff2/eot/svg.
+There are tools such as [Fontforge Python scripting](http://fontforge.github.io/en-US/documentation/scripting/python/) and [Font Squirrel Webfont Generator](http://www.fontsquirrel.com/tools/webfont-generator) for conversion.
 Some formats, pfm+afm or otf, are not included even if the font is originally distributed in those formats.

 The Font Squirrel Webfont Generator configuration:
 * no hinting change